Key Takeaways

 Home Equity Conversion Mortgage (HECM)

-For homeowners 62 or older, a HECM offers another way to access home equity without additional monthly mortgage payments.
 The borrower must meet all loan obligations, including living in the property as the principal residence and paying property taxes, fees, and hazard insurance.
 The borrower must maintain the home.
 If the homeowner does not meet these loan obligations, then the loan will need to be repaid.

 The loan balance grows over time and becomes due when you move, sell the home, pass away, or fail to comply with the loan terms.
 A reverse mortgage may help you stay in your home while turning built-up equity into a source of funds for retirement or other goals.

-To stay in your home, you must live in it as your principal residence, pay taxes, fees, homeowners’ insurance, any applicable fees, and maintain the home.
+To stay in your home, you must live in it as your principal residence, maintain the home, and pay all taxes, fees, and homeowners’ insurance.
 To be eligible for a HECM, at minimum, borrowers must be 62 years of age or older and meet financial and property requirements, including attending HUD-approved counseling.

 To learn more, visit the CFPB’s Reverse Mortgage Discussion Guide.